 Important: The online proposal system is new and there may be a delay in notifying the DLC chair.
-Contact the DLC chair to notify him/her that you have submitted a new proposal.
+You may contact the DLC chair to notify her that you have submitted a new proposal.

 Present your proposal to the DLC.
-Your presentation should include a sample syllabus from the proposed program and a brief tour of an example online course from the program.
-The presentation will be followed by Q&A. DLC members will discuss the proposal immediately following the presentation.
+Your presentation should include a sample syllabus from the proposed program and a brief "tour" of two example online courses from the program.
+The presentation will be followed by Q&A from the DLC committee members.
+DLC members will discuss the proposal immediately following the presentation.

 After reviewing the materials submitted and the proposal presentation, the Distance Learning Council will approve the program, approve the program with recommendations, or ask for a resubmission of the program at a future meeting.

-Contact the DLC Chair, Kathy Keairns, email@example.com if you have questions about submitting a proposal for DLC review.
+Contact the DLC Chair, Dr. Allison Friederichs at email@example.com if you have questions about submitting a proposal for DLC review.